Cooperative Leadership Certification Program

 - A comprehensive approach to participatory management

-- Shared power in your team for social change
+- Tools for sharing (and shifting) power in your team

 - More productive meetings with clear outcomes and much less wasted time

-- Tools to Strengthen and align your team
+- Democratic management tools to strengthen and align your team

 - Governance practices to make sustainable (and crucial) changes